 01482 300 304 (out of hours)

-When a child dies in any circumstances, it is important for parents and families to understand what has happened and whether there are any lessons to be learned.
+When a child dies in any circumstance, it is important for parents and families to understand what has happened and whether there are any lessons to be learned.

 The responsibility for ensuring child death reviews are carried out is held by ‘child death review partners,’ who are the local authority for that area and any clinical commissioning groups operating in the local authority area (Hull City Council and Hull CCG).